TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Method injection
 ----------------

-As an alternative to constructor injection :php:`injectDependency()` Methods can be used.
+As an alternative to constructor injection :php:`injectDependency()` methods can be used.
 Additionally a :php:`setDependency()` will also work if it has the annotation :php:`@required`::